mesosphere/dcos-docs-site/pages/1.8/usage/service-discovery/mesos-dns/mesos-dns-api/index.md

 # Format

-The Mesos DNS API request and response bodies are formatted in JSON.
+The Metrics API request and response bodies are formatted in JSON.

 Requests must include the accept header: